benmneb/mui-image/README.md

 ## 💰

-_Note: profits not guaranteed and MUI v5 is a peer dependency._
+_Note: Profits not guaranteed and MUI v5 is a peer dependency.
+If you need to support legacy versions of Material-UI, use [`material-ui-image`](https://github.com/TeamWertarbyte/material-ui-image) instead._

 ## Usage Examples